Sule57/convert/README.md

 # Add the CLI to your PATH for this session
 $env:Path += ";$(Get-Location)"

-# (Optional) Add an alias for easier use
+# (Optional) Add an alias for easier use (I have no idea if it works on Windows because let's be honest, no1 ACTUALLY likes windows)
 Set-Alias mdpdf $(Get-Location)\mdpdf.py

-Write-Host "Installation complete!
-You can now use 'mdpdf' from this terminal."
 ```

 ## Contributing